Construction Reactor Oversight Process (cROP)

 Historical Performance - Historical snapshots of plant construction performance from previous quarters as displayed on the web since the inception of the cROP are also available on the cROP Historical Performance from Previous Quarters page.
 These include pdf files of the construction action matrix summary and the cSCCI summary for all plants that are under construction.

 Program Evaluations and Stakeholder Feedback - The NRC performs an annual self-assessment in accordance with IMC 2522, "Construction Reactor Oversight Process Self-Assessment Program."
 In addition to the cROP self-assessment program, several independent evaluations have been performed since the inception of the cROP to analyze its effectiveness and recommend improvements.
-The staff plans to conduct internal and external surveys as necessary to obtain stakeholder input regarding cROP effectiveness.
-Greater detail of these evaluations and their results are available on the Program Evaluations and Stakeholder Feedback page.
+The staff plans to obtain stakeholder input regarding cROP effectiveness.

 Watts Bar Unit 2 Oversight - The NRC is conducting additional oversight inspections of the reactivation of Watts Bar Unit 2.
 Until the unit fully transitions under the Reactor Oversight Process (ROP), information regarding this multi-year project can be accessed at Watts Bar Unit 2 Reactivation.